Singularities of Axially Symmetric Volume Preserving Mean Curvature Flow: The Singularity

 \section{The Singularity}

-We break up the investigation of the singularity into different cases, depending on the value of $|k|$.
-With the aid of an additional assumption which involves a lower height bound, we will prove that the singularity is of type I. From now on all our calculations are done in $\bigR^3$ for two dimensional surfaces. \\
+We break up the investigation of the singularity into two cases, depending on the value of $|A|^2/H^2$.
+From now on all our calculations are done in $\bigR^3$ for two dimensional surfaces as we will use results from \cite{GH2} and the explicit parametrisation of a $2$-dimensional catenoid.

-First we will state and prove two useful results in a restricted setting.
-We consider a two dimensional surface in $\bigR^3\,$ and follow a method as used by Huisken in \cite{GH2}.